 Turn one product brief into a project plan instead of re-explaining your app in every new AI chat.

-Cursor, Claude Code, and Codex get project-specific rules so they follow your architecture and stack.
+Cursor, Claude Code, GitHub Copilot, and Codex get project-specific rules so they follow your architecture and stack.

 Get the stack, CI/CD, verification, and the setup command in one package instead of a weekend of setup work.